Busseun/LITA-Class-project-/README.md

 Data Generation:This is a collection or capturing of set of data. it impact the data afterward for easy analysis.

 Data Set: is a collection of data points.Data point is an aspect of data set.
-The system is divided into 2.
+The system is divided into 2. i.Operational and ii.
+Analytical System.
-i.
-Operational and ii.Analytical System.
 Data can be stored by two different storage, we have  premises aand cloud. we have 3 different ways which data can be generated we have
 + structure data,
 + semi structure and
 + unstructure data.